top of page

 • What is the difference between District Court and Superior Court?

-District courts are the entry level trial court, and the proper division for civil cases involving less than $25,000, all juvenile matters, and criminal cases involving infractions, misdemeanors, or low-level felonies.
-If the parties involved in the case do not object, District Court can conduct civil jury trials, or hear civil matters with more than $25,000 in controversy.
+District courts are the entry level trial court and the proper division for civil cases involving less than $25,000, juvenile matters, and criminal cases involving infractions, misdemeanors, or low-level felonies.
+If the parties involved in the case do not object, District Court can conduct civil jury trials or hear civil matters with more than $25,000 in controversy.
 However, Superior Court is the proper division for civil cases involving more than $25,000, as well as all felony criminal cases.
 Both courts have jurisdiction over cases regardless of the amount of money in controversy.

 • What is the AOC?